Sneakerbotics/sneaker-snippets-nodejs/README.md

 Contents are placed in order from most beginning friendly to the most advanced techniques.

 1) [My First Request](/snippets/requests) - A basic HTTP request to extract the page title from a website
+2) [My First Monitor](/snippets/requests) - A basic monitor using HTTP request to extract the page title from a website and look for a change.

 ### Terminology